Apache Lake has a lot to offer while you are here…

 Enjoy Apache Trails Scenic views

-Apache Trail follow a route that starts in Apache Junction then passes the Lost Dutchmen State Park, The Goldfield Mining Town, Canyon Lake, Apache Lake then loops bank through Globe bank to Apache Junction.
-Roughly 30 miles from Apache Junction to Apache Lake.
+Apache Trail follows a route that starts in Apache Junction then passes the Lost Dutchmen State Park, The Goldfield Mining Town, Canyon Lake, and Apache Lake then loops back through Globe bank to Apache Junction. –Roughly 30 miles from Apache Junction to Apache Lake.

 Fish Creek Canyon is perhaps the most awe-inspiring section.
-The road hangs on the side of this high-walled canyon and winds its way along tremendous precipices that sink sheer for hundreds of feet below while looking at painted mountains in the backdrop.
+The road hangs on the side of this sheer high-walled canyon and winds its way along tremendous precipices sinking for hundreds of feet below while looking at painted mountains in the backdrop.

 Landmarks you will pass along the way: